RaghavRamesh/mooc-notes/DevOps/Kubernetes/IntroductionToKubernetes.md

 * K8s will add DNS A records for every service
 * Naming convention is as follows:
     * IP address: `<service_name>.<service_namespace>`.
 No need to convert hyphens to underscores or all caps when using DNS for service discovery
-    * Port: needs to be extracted from SRV DNS record and that isn’t something we can use in the manifest so we either have to hard-code the port information or use the *SERVICE_PORT env var
+    * Port: needs to be extracted from SRV DNS record and that isn’t something we can use in the manifest so we either have to hard-code the port information or use the SERVICE_PORT env var
     * However, if the service is in the same namespace, then you can simply use the service name
     * For e.g.,
         * `name: API_URL`
         * `value: http://app-tier.service-discovery:8080`
     * The cluster DNS resolves the DNS name to the service IP address.
-* It is possible to use the DNS SRV port record to configure the pod on startup using initContainers.
+* It is possible to use the DNS SRV port record to configure the pod on startup using init containers.

 ##### Summary
 * Services for N-tier applications